 So simply stated, getting pre-qualified gives you an idea of what you can afford.
 A pre-approval gives you the assurance that when you find your dream home, you can afford it, and you are ready to finance and buy it!

-Let Genisys Credit Union start the mortgage pre-approval process with you.
+Let Genisys Credit Union start the mortgage pre-approval process with you, with the help of a dedicated mortgage consultant.
 We have a variety of affordable mortgage loan options to help get you financed and into the home of your dreams.

 © Genisys Credit Union and www.genisyscu.org, 2019.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Genisys Credit Union and www.genisyscu.org with appropriate and specific direction to the original content